Profile Likelihood Biclustering: Additional Empirical and Application Results

-For the non-standardized Student's t simulation, we use the same parameters as in the Gaussian simulation and we generate the data conditional on the row and column classes as \( X_{ij} \mid \vc, \vd \sim \mathrm{t}(\mu_{c_i d_j}, \sigma=1) \) with four degrees of freedom.
+For the non-standardized Student's $t$ simulation, we use the same parameters as in the Gaussian simulation and we generate the data conditional on the row and column classes as \( X_{ij} \mid \vc, \vd \sim \mathrm{t}(\mu_{c_i d_j}, \sigma=1) \) with four degrees of freedom.
+We initialize all the methods with $100$ random starting values.

 Similar to the Poisson simulation, biclustering based on the profile log-likelihood criterion performs at least as well as the other methods and shows signs of convergence in all three examples.
 These results provide further verification of the theoretical findings and support the use of biclustering based on the profile log-likelihood criterion.